 Lead paint – Prior to the late 1970s, lead was a common additive to everyday, household paint.
 A great many older homes and businesses still have lead paint present.
 While lead paint in good condition does not pose an immediate health hazard, when it is disintegrated over time, the lead in the paint can be unknowingly inhaled or ingested wherein it enters the bloodstream.

 Children are particularly vulnerable to the health hazards of lead paint exposure as they can develop learning disabilities, behavioral problems and suffer from reduced attention spans.
-In both children and adults, lead poisoning can cause hypertension, muscle and joint impairment, nerve and brain damage, reduced kidney function, seizures, coma and death.
+In both children and adults, lead poisoning can cause hypertension, muscle, and joint impairment, nerve and brain damage, reduced kidney function, seizures, coma, and death.

 Pesticides – Pesticides are toxic chemicals that are used to kill pests.
 There are many types of pesticides in widespread use across the United States including herbicides (designed to kill weeds and to control vegetation), fungicides (designed to kill fungus), rodenticides (designed to kill rodents) and many more which are designed to kill other types of living organisms.
-Pesticides are heavily used within agriculture, in industrial settings and at waste treatment plants.
+Pesticides are heavily used in agriculture, in industrial settings, and at waste treatment plants.
 Pesticides are also widely used for the control of vegetation and pests in many public places including schools and all types of businesses.
 In addition to being toxic to pests, many of these substances are also harmful to humans.
 When these harmful chemicals are inhaled, touched or ingested, they can lead to neurological problems, reproductive problems, interference with infant development and cancer.